Charles Chichester: In Spain

 In 1835, Chichester was appointed brigadier-general in the British Auxiliary Legion in Spain, commanded by General George de Lacy Evans.
 The conflict was the First Carlist War, and in line with British foreign policy under the second Melbourne ministry, the Legion fought on the liberal side.
 According to Mansfield "The British Legion had mixed fortunes fighting in the Basque country."
 There were mutinies when local supplies failed, but the Legion did manage to hold back the fierce Carlist forces.

 Chichester fought in the action at Hernani on 30 August 1835, where he received two wounds, and at the relief of Bilbao in the same year.
-He commanded a brigade at Mendigur and at Azua in January 1836; and in the action on the heights above San Sebastian on 5 May; and the passage of the Urumea on 28 May following (earning a medal).
+He commanded a brigade at Mendigur and at Azua in January 1836; and in the action on the heights above San Sebastián on 5 May; and the passage of the Urumea on 28 May following (earning a medal).
 He commanded at Alza when it was attacked by the Carlists in June 1836, and the legion behaved with distinguished gallantry.
 Chichester was also engaged at Ametza in October the same year; and in the operations of 10–15 March 1837, where his horse was killed under him; and in the general action of 16 March, where he had two horses killed and was himself wounded.

 In the absence of General Evans through illness, Chichester commanded the whole Legion, then reduced to a division of two brigades, in the action of 14 May 1837, and in the attack and capture of Irun on 16–17 May.
 On that occasion he received the Carlist commandant's sword and the keys of the town, and earned a further medal.

 With the expiration of its engagements, the Legion was disbanded in 1838.
 Chichester's services to Queen Isabella II were recognised with the Laureate Cross of Saint Ferdinand and other honours.
 He then returned to the United Kingdom.